jina-ai/clip-as-service/docs/user-guides/retrieval.md

 client.search(['smile'])
 ```

-The results will be like this:
+The results will look like this:

 ```text
 ╭───────────────────────────── Documents Summary ─────────────────────────────╮